Understand your risk. Make informed decisions. Advocate for yourself. Support the research.

 There are basically four possible CDH1 genetic test results.

-· Pathogenic mutation: a mutation known to cause or capable of causing cancer.
+· Pathogenic variant: a variant known to cause or capable of causing cancer.

 · Benign: a variant with no impact on health.